 In service to community, we operate as a low-profit organization.

-At times we charitably collaborate through arrangements with other entitites, and have no endowment or sponsor.
-Additonally we provide complementary, custom and outsourced services for other enterprises.
+At times we charitably collaborate through arrangements with other entities, and have no endowment or sponsor.
+Additionally we provide complementary, custom and outsourced services for other enterprises.

 Our evolution stems from undulation.
-This meme signifies and represents the importance of undestanding frequency, oscillation, waves and an idea of east-west/ lateral/ sideways movement, ripple effect, cyclicity, yin yang.
+This meme signifies and represents the importance of understanding frequency, oscillation, waves and an idea of east-west/ lateral/ sideways movement, ripple effect, cyclicity, yin yang.

 Going more deeply into this affords, or brings up a property/ quality of remembrance.

 Our works also suggest that of going in, movement from inside and inward, and returning, respiration.
 Formerly our org employed the Japanese suffix "-in", referring to a subtemple of a larger complex.
 So EastWest Works, represents a subtemple of life, not from some formal faith or organization, but as a memory within each of us, beginning with your very own, innermost center.

 A note on an angle of repose: the Pali and Sanskrit derived Bodhi, stands for the understanding of a Buddha (a realized person).
 Bodhi simply means the path of realization, awakening, and therefore falls into a directional rather than a personality based word.

 By de-emphasizing the personages and employing the groundwork term Bodhism, we continue the work of Zen and pay respect to the teachings of all buddhas and sages that gave and give root to the variety of sects that now make up certain faiths.

 This emphasis returns the focus to the original psychosocial and therapeutic aspects of this particular information trove and its practices.
 Let us sit under the bodhi tree, and bring ourselves to bodhimanda, the seat of centrality and realization.